Key Takeaways

 Getting Multiple Offers

 Don't accept the first offer you receive.
-Getting 3-5 offers creates competition and increases your sale price.
-Different investors have different criteria—what one passes on, another may pay a premium for.
+Getting several offers from different sources helps create competition and can lead to a better outcome.
+Different investors have different criteria; what one passes on, another may pay a premium for.

 What NOT to Do Before Selling